blabla1337/skf-flask/cloudformation/README.md

 If you're experienced with AWS then the steps are as follows:

 1. create SSL cert and upload to your AWS account
-2. convert the provided yaml file to JSON
+2. convert the provided YAML file to JSON
 3. create a new CloudFormation stack from the JSON file
 4. CNAME your domain to the `LoadBalancerUrl` in the stack's `Outputs`